Config entries

 Removal of entries

-If a component needs to clean up code when an entry is removed, it can define a removal method:
+If an integration needs to clean up code when an entry is removed, it can define a removal function async_remove_entry

 async def async_remove_entry(hass, entry) -> None: